 Sorrow comes in two forms, there is the sorrow of the world and the sorrow of God (literally, “according to God,” I Peter 4:6).
 The sorrow of the world results in death (Isaiah 9:13; Revelation 16:10-11).
 Godly sorrow causes a change that leads to salvation (Psalms 51:4; Jeremiah 31:9; Ezekiel 7:16).
 Notice that repentance is not the sorrow.
 Sorrow is the motivation for repentance.
 Repentance is the response to sorrow – the person making changes in his life and thus removing the cause of his sorrow.
 Nor is repentance the final step to salvation.
 It is a necessary step, but one that leads to salvation and not gives salvation.

 Paul invites the Corinthians to take note of the changes that sorrow caused in them:

-• Diligence (spoude): A word that combines the ideas of being in a hurry, to work hard and do your best, and an eagerness or willingness to work.
+- Diligence (spoude): A word that combines the ideas of being in a hurry, working hard and do your best, and an eagerness or willingness to work.
 Here is excitement to make a change.